All posts by admin

 If you’re in Yuma, AZ, our skilled and experienced family law attorneys at Mary Katherine Boyte, P.C. are here for you.
 We are committed to guiding you through every step of the often complex divorce process.
 Contact us for a consultation and to learn more about our family law services.

-Elder Law in Family Practice: Key Considerations
+Elder Law in Family Practice

 As the average life span and the number of American senior citizens continue to increase, elder law has become increasingly prominent.
 Elder law is a specialized field of law dealing with legal issues affecting the elderly.
 These issues include health and long-term care planning, estate planning, Medicaid planning, retirement planning, guardianship, and elder abuse and exploitation.